xmos/lib_audio_dsp/CONTRIBUTING.rst

 Use ``doxygenstruct`` and ``doxygenfunction`` for the C API and structs and ``autoclass`` for python in the same way as in the rest of the documentation.

-After your module is documented and the API is reference it's time to add it to the components list!
+After your module is documented and the API is referenced it's time to add it to the components list!
-To do that you need to go to ``doc/03_dsp_components/modules.rst`` and add a reference with the link you just created to the appropriate place.
+To do that you need to go to ``doc/03_dsp_components/modules.rst`` and add a reference with the link to your heading.

 Testing
 *******

 The backend C/assembly implementation has to be unit tested.
 We accept two ways of doing that:

 #.
 Testing against Python ``process`` or ``process_xcore``
 #.
 Testing against the reference C implementation

-In the second case the reference, easy-to-look-at C API has to be implemented in the test source code.
+In the second case the reference - an easy-to-look-at C API has to be implemented in the test source code.

 For both cases, we expect to run (``xsim``) representative signals through the implementation and the chosen reference.
-Your test should consider some egde cases and as well as common representative use cases of the module.
+Your test should consider some egde cases as well as common representative use cases of the module.

-Running tests should be done via running ``pytest -n auto``, so basic ``pytest`` structure should be built up first (see how to wrap ``xsim`` into pytest in our current tests).
+Running tests should be done via running ``pytest -n auto``, so basic ``pytest`` structure should be built up first (see how to wrap ``xsim`` into ``pytest`` in our current tests).
-The tests have to be parallelisable, so if you intent to read and write files during your test, you should consider using unique names for the test folders and file locks (a lot of our tests already do that, so don't hesitate to take them as the example).
+The tests have to be parallelisable, so if you intent to read and write files during your test, you should consider using unique names for the test folders and/or file locks (a lot of our tests already do that, so don't hesitate to take them as the example;).